 Vegan French Mustard Seitan is a terrific dinner dish for special occasions like date night, birthdays, and holidays.
+It's easy enough to make for weeknight dinners, too.
 In this recipe, tangy mustard sauce perfectly coats cooked seitan.
-It’s easy enough to make for weeknight dinners, too.
+It's a meat-free version of French Mustard Chicken.

 Growing up, mustard was my enemy.
 I had friends who would add it their bologna sandwiches or hotdogs, but I didn’t want it anywhere near my food.
 My dad liked it, so we always had bottle in the fridge.
 And to be honest, I’m not sure if I ever tried it!
 It’s possible that, much like mushrooms, I didn’t like it just because my mom didn’t like it.

 Fast forward a few years – okay, a lot of years – and I now adore mustard.
 I’m not really sure how or when I was converted.
 I think it might have had something to do with New York City street cart soft pretzels, but I can’t say for sure.
 I now put mustard on my sandwiches, veggie burgers, French fries, and just about anything else I can think of.
 As I type this, I have five different varieties of it in the fridge.